Leading Investment Casting Companies

 7. Pour Metal into Mold

-Once the mold is ready, manufacturers preheat it between 800℉ and 2000℉, and pour molten metal into the it.
+Once the mold is prepared, manufacturers heat it to a temperature ranging from 800℉ to 2000℉ before pouring the molten metal into it.

 8. Remove Cast Metal Parts

-Once the metal has cooled to the point that it is no longer red hot, the shell around it is vibrated and blasted off.
-Then, the cast metal parts are cut off of the tree.
+After the metal has cooled and lost its red-hot glow, the surrounding shell is shaken and blasted away.
+Then, the cast metal parts are separated from the central tree.

 9. Perform Finishing Processes

-Once removed from the tree, the cast metal part(s) are cleaned and finished as needed.
-Common finishing processes include: machining, blasting, grinding, straightening and heat treating.
+Once separated from the tree, the cast metal parts undergo a thorough cleaning and finishing process as required.
+Typical finishing techniques include machining, blasting, grinding, straightening, and heat treating.

-Note: Chemical-enhancing formulas can be added along the way to improve the material qualities of the casting for added durability.
+Note: Chemical-enhancing formulas can be incorporated during the process to enhance the material properties of the casting, providing increased durability.

 Machinery Used

-Manufacturers use various types of machinery to make wax pattern molds and investment castings.
-Equipment includes: aluminum dies, a gating system, industrial ovens, fans and blowers and, sometimes, a vacuum.
+Manufacturers employ a range of machinery to produce wax pattern molds and investment castings.
+The equipment they use includes aluminum dies, a gating system, industrial ovens, fans and blowers, and occasionally, a vacuum.

 Aluminum Die

-Split cavity aluminum dies are quite commonly used to produce the right wax mold patterns.
-For complex, custom wax pattern creations, manufacturers can create special dies with combinations of aluminum, ceramic or soluble cores.
+Split cavity aluminum dies are frequently utilized to produce precise wax mold patterns.
+For intricate, custom wax patterns, manufacturers can craft specialized dies that incorporate combinations of aluminum, ceramic, or soluble cores.

 Gating System